 Depending on the many factors described above, detoxing can be potentially intense or dangerous.
 Because of the risks, medical supervision is imperative to keep patients safe while they rid their bodies of these harmful substances.
 Common side effects of withdrawal from drugs or alcohol include:

 Medications are often used to mitigate and prevent these side effects from becoming too intense or unbearable.
-Specifically, doctors might use prescriptions to:
+Specifically, doctors might use prescriptions during detox to:

-There are also prescriptions that help with withdrawals from specific substances.
+Some prescriptions help with withdrawals from specific substances.
 For example, Methadone treatment for opioid addictions and Naltrexone treatment for alcoholism are available by prescription only and should only be taken with medical supervision.

 What Are The Steps of Detoxification?